Image mise en avant

 Jean-François Martin’s appeal hearing in Rennes took place in September 2021.
 Mr Alimi remembers having “pleaded at length on the basis of the elements that had been revealed by the INDEX report”, which he had filed as evidence, and were the only new elements in the case since its dismissal the year prior.

 In November 2021 – a rare occurrence in a case of police violence – the Rennes investigation chamber overturned the dismissal pronounced in 2020 and sent the police officer Anthony P. before a criminal court – the same police officer identified by our report as the very likely author of the LBD shot that hit Jean-François Martin.
-The decision had a «a taste of victory», as Mr Martin said at the time.
+The decision had “a taste of victory”, as Mr Martin said at the time.

 However, the agent in question quickly appealed this decision to the Cour of Cassation, the highest court in the French judiciary.
 A few months later, the judgment of the Rennes Court of Appeal was quashed for a formal defect, the police officer not having been indicted before his referral to the criminal court.
 Six years after the facts, the case was then moved to a new court of appeal.